Boy standing in front of supplies

 Our Work in South Africa

 HIAS wants to make a positive impact on the lives of refugees, asylum seekers, and migrants, ease the challenges they face in the country, and ensure they have access to their rights.
 We aim to combat and prevent Afrophobia and xenophobia in South Africa.
 Our work will focus on legal protection and advocacy, and also address mental health and psychosocial support as well as assistance for women and children and the LGBTQ+ refugee community who are at risk of gender-based violence.
+We work closely with the local Jewish community on social justice issues and build interfaith connections in the country.

 We provide legal services and support, including free legal representation for asylum seekers so that everyone around the world, including displaced people, can have equal access to their legal rights.